Shia Islam in South Asia: Shia rule in Awadh

 Nawab Sa'adat Ali Khan was awarded hereditary governorship over Awadh in 1717 AD after he led Mughal army against the Zamindars who had recruited their own militias and stopped paying taxes.
 He was son of a Safavid noble, who had left Iran after Safavid Empire started to lose political authority.
 He made Fayzabad his capital.
 Because of turmoil in Iran, many Shia scholars and Syeds immigrated to this city.
 He died in 1739 AD and his nephew Safdar Jang was appointed the new Nawab by the Mughal Emperor.
 He was also appointed the prime minister by the Emperor.
 In 1745, he led a campaign against the Rohilla rebels near Delhi.
 In 1748 AD, he defeated Ahmad Shah Abdali near Sirhind.
 As his influence increased in the Mughal court so did the cold war between the Shia and Sunni elites.
 In 1753 AD, Safdar Jang was forced to leave Delhi for Awadh by the Sunni elites of Delhi.
 In 1756 AD, he died.
 His son Shuja-ud Daula succeeded him.

 Although Mir Jafar was made the Nawab of Bengal after his treachery at Plassey, the power and money lied in the hands of British and the responsibility to manage the people on this puppet, like in Arcot or Hyderabad.
 He was soon replaced by Mir Qasim who tried to regain freedom.
 Shuja-ud Daula and the Mughal Emperor Shah Alam-II supported him in the battle.
 While the Mughal Empire had lost its military strength due to series of Afghan invasions, the British had foreseen this battle and had employed locals at large scale and trained them on the lines of European warfare.
 The Indian alliance was defeated Buxer in 1764 AD.
 Awadh lost its sovereignty and so did Delhi.
-The English did not annex these areas because they wanted to use Awadh as a buffer between themselves and the Marathas.
+The British did not annex these areas because they wanted to use Awadh as a buffer between themselves and the Marathas.
 According to the Allahabad Treaty signed by the Mughal Emperor and Robert Clive, the British troops and advisers, to be paid by Nawab, were deployed in Awadh.
 The company's right to collect revenue from Bengal, the richest province of India, was now recognized and legitimized by the Emperor.

-The defeated Shah Alam II appoints East India Company as his minister in Bengal.